cac-t-u-s/cac-t-u-s.github.io/pages/bpf.md

 ### View Modes

-The "Display" chooser allows to switch between several visuaizations of the BPF:
+The "Display" chooser allows to switch between several visualizations of the BPF:

 - **"Default"** (points connected by straight lines)